 Most explanations that I’ve read or heard about beauty culture is that it is tied to the notion of sexual signaling.
 In short, women’s self presentation is for men and intended to attract their attention.
 Note that the sources of most such explanations that I am aware of seem to have come from men.
 I don’t doubt that women do, at times, employ their manner of presentation to appeal to men.
 However, I think this an insufficient motivation to explain the extent of beauty culture.
 On the other hand, I have often heard women object to the sexual attraction interpretation of their presentation.
 They often say they don’t “dress” for men that they “dress” for other women.
 I’ve also heard it said that the behavior is motivated by a sense of personal satisfaction derived from expressing oneself beautifully.
 In light of the AP trait, explanations like these seem to me to make sense.
 Who else to better appreciate the explication of a trait than others who posses the same trait?
 Who else but someone possessing a trait would find intrinsic reward through expressing it?

 I was born and reared as a male in a male-dominant culture, so perhaps my speculations are off the mark.
 They do, at least, seem reasonable to me from my perspective.
 Women may have a very different take on the beauty culture.
 I know of some who see it as arising out of male oppression.
 That is, a set of behaviors imposed on them by men for their own purposes.
-I think there may be some truth to this in the case of sexually explicit styles of dress.
+I think there may be some truth to this, for example, in the case of sexually explicit styles of dress.
 However, beauty culture goes well beyond sexually explicit dress, and I don’t think it can be adequately explained solely by a dominant patriarchal culture.
-Prum’s aesthetic selection based in aesthetic perception seems to have explanatory merit.
+Prum’s discussion of aesthetic selection based in aesthetic perception seems to have explanatory merit.